HOW DOES NUCALA WORK?

 WHAT IS A BIOLOGIC?

-Biologics are treatments that are derived from natural sources and are used to help target key causes of many conditions, like EGPA.
+Biologics are treatments derived from natural sources and are able to help target certain immune cells, such as eosinophils in EGPA.

 Once a month.
 At home.
 On YOUR time.